gregwinton/paychex-timeclock/README.md

     - **Post-Condition** My shift is stopped
         - STC stops accruing Shift Time

+- As an Employee, I want to review my WorkShifts
+    - **Pre-Condition** I am the active employee
+    - I ask STC to show me my workshifts, past and present
+    - STC shows me my shifts, past and present

 ## Design

 We will start with a Model-View-ViewModel-Store architecture, which adds a layer to the traditional MVVM which abstracts the persistent